Fly (Breaking Bad): Reviews

 However, Tasha Robinson of The A.V.
 Club argued that the episode presents "a vision of Walt that did not in any way coincide with the mental image I'd built of him over the course of the series, as a self-justifying, angry man who could be a real badass when required: Instead, we have to see him as irrational and petty to the point of rank stupidity, taking moronic action after action that clearly risks his safety and well-being ... all to catch a fly."
 Robinson "hated it", writing about the episode for an article in which numerous writers for the site discussed what they thought were the weakest episodes of great shows.

 In 2016, The Guardian named the episode on its list of the best hour of television ever.
-In 2019, The Ringer ranked "Fly" as the 14th best out of the 62 total Breaking Bad episodes.
-Vulture ranked it 15th overall.
+In 2019, The Ringer ranked "Fly" as the 14th best out of the 62 total Breaking Bad episodes, and Vulture ranked it 15th overall.
+That same year, MovieWeb stated that some consider it to be the worst episode of the series simply because it is a bottle episode.
+Again in 2019, Business Insider stated that it was the "most-hated" episode of the series.

+In 2025, Collider said it was "the most polarizing episode" of the series, and opined that it was not essential to the overall plot, comparing it to an episode of a sitcom: "On paper, the episode is supposed to be a clever metaphor about control, guilt, and a man on the verge of breaking down.
+But in reality, it's 47 minutes of two grown men trying to swat a fly.
+You could skip the episode entirely and not miss a beat in the story or character arcs."
+That same year, Screen Rant stated the opinion that the episode was controversial among fans of the series due to heightened expectations regarding plot points due to the raising of stakes in the preceding episodes.